tasket/wyng-util-qubes/README.md

 the metadata needed to make them accessible from `wyng-util-qubes` (the volumes can of course still be accessed with `wyng`).

-Use of `--pool` is optional with restore, but should be used when you wish to restore VMs to non-default Qubes storage pools (if you have to ask what that is, you probably don't need this option).
-Otherwise, the Qubes default pool will be used for VMs that do not yet exist before the restore, the VM's pool setting will be used for existing VMs.  `--pool` does not override the pools of already existing VMs, so its recommended to delete or move the VMs before `restore` if a change of VM location is desired.

-When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata size exhaustion, a condition that can cause your system storage to go offline or become corrupted.
+When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata space exhaustion, a condition that can cause your system storage to go offline or become corrupted.
 Since Wyng adds its own snapshots on top of Qubes snapshots, using Wyng adds a bit more demand for Thin LVM metadata.
 The answer to this is almost always to increase the qubes-dom0/vm-pool metadata size with `sudo lvextend --poolmetadatasize`.
 3X as large as the original default is a good choice to avoid excess space consumption.

+Likewise, Btrfs metadata can experience added stress from Wyng snapshots.
+Here the metadata stress manifests as a slowdown of system operations.
+This can be avoided by periodically defragmenting your Btrfs Qubes storage pools like so: `sudo btrfs filesystem defrag -fr -t256K /var/lib/qubes` approximately once per week or month, depending on how active your system is.

 ### Limitations